 Tatiana Vavrova, RN, ROMHC, Lana MacDonald, RN, ROMHC, Ildiko Tanko, RPN, RAI-MDS Coordinator, Peter D. Clark Centre LTC

-Session Title: From Computer to Practice.
-How accurate capturing of BPSD in RAI-MDS validates
+Session Title: From Computer to Practice. the Importanc of Capturingf BPSD in RAI-MDS

 Session Description: Behavioral and psychological symptoms of dementia (BPSD), represent a mixed collection of non-cognitive symptoms and behaviors occurring in persons with dementia through the course of their illness.
 This term describe different features of changed behavior and their effects on persons living with dementia and their caregivers.
 It is estimated that 90% of persons with dementia will demonstrate BPSD at some point during the progression their disease.
 BPSD impacts on all aspects of the person’s life.
 It is at most importance to correctly capture these symptoms in the RAI-MDS process for the creation of the accurate care plan and care plan interventions.
 Non-pharmacological interventions have an important role in the management of BPSD.
 Effective management of BPSD can improve the quality of life of persons with dementia and their caregivers, reduce their distress, and decrease inappropriate use of medication.
 Direct care providers and family play a pivotal role in the success of non-pharmacological interventions in dementia care.
 They also need to understand the risk of pharmacological interventions and the benefits of attempting all possible non-pharmacological interventions first.
 RAI-MDS allows us to follow and validate the success of these approaches in the management of BPSD.
 This presentation explores this concept, implementation and the validation of this multidisciplinary approach.
 Keywords: Behavioral and psychological symptoms of dementia (BPSD), Individualized Plan of Care, Long Term Care (LTC), Non-Pharmacological Interventions, Person with Dementia, The Resident Assessment Instrument - Minimum Data Set (RAI-MDS)